RealTrippR/RealTrippR/README.md

 **About Me**

-A true American C developer in the age of AI vibe coders
+A true American C dev in the age of AI vibe coders

 **Languages**
 - C++